mgrzybek/talos-ansible-playbooks/day-0/README.md

 ### Cilium L2 LoadBalancer

-Cilium will used L2 announcements to publish service, such as Ceph WebGUI.
+Cilium will used L2 announcements to publish service, such as Ceph or Hubble WebGUI.
 The documentation about [LB IPAM](https://docs.cilium.io/en/stable/network/lb-ipam/) might be useful.
 Moreover, [the documentation about L2 explains how to size the client rate limit](https://docs.cilium.io/en/latest/network/l2-announcements/#sizing-client-rate-limit).

 ```yaml
 # group_vars/controlplane.yml